DamoM73/digital-solutions-text/_sources/2_develop/2_design_model/unit_2.md

 - Definition of the Field: these details should naturally flow from the ERD
 - Data type: in SQLite we have Text, Integer, Real, and Blob
 - Possible values: taken from sample data
+- Validation rules: ensures only correct values can be entered
-- <a href="https://www.tutorialspoint.com/sqlite/sqlite_constraints.htm" target="_blank">Validation rules</a>:
+  - SQLite has built in <a href="https://www.tutorialspoint.com/sqlite/sqlite_constraints.htm" target="_blank">validation rules</a>:
     - NOT NULL - Ensures that a column cannot have NULL value
     - DEFAULT Constraint − Provides a default value for a column when none is specified
     - UNIQUE Constraint − Ensures that all values in a column are different
     - PRIMARY Key − Uniquely identifies each row/record in a database table
     - CHECK Constraint − Ensures that all values in a column satisfies certain conditions.
+  - Data can also be validated in Python before Inserting it into the database.
 - Formatting: data can either be stored formatted or can be formatted once retrieved.

 Below is an example of a data dictionary.
 Note that you should create a data dictionary for each table is your database.